momiji15/yearntolearn/GAW2019_Making Web Maps With R/Making_Web_Maps_With_R_Intro.md

   3. Map polygon data in leaflet.
   4. Embed a map in an interactive document using R Markdown.
   5. Publish a your RMarkdown document with the map in RPubs.

+## Final Product
+By the end of this workshop, you will have created a Leaflet map embedded in an R Markdown document.
+Here is an [example](https://rpubs.com/ds_workshops/534926) to refer to.

 ## Difficulty
 It is preferred that participants have basic familiarity with R and the RStudio.
 If you are completely new to R, then you should be able to follow along.
 Whether you're a complete beginner to R or experienced in R, but not familiar with using Leaflet, don't be shy and make sure that you ask a question if you have one or